TheOdinProject/curriculum/new_course/1_programming_fundementals/debugging.md

 Don't let the stack trace intimidate you.
 You don't need to read it all or even know what most of it means.

-The stack trace prints each line of code in your program that were executed before it crashed.
+The stack trace prints each line of code in your program that was executed before it crashed.
 The very first line of the stack trace will generally provide the most useful information about the error your program encountered:

 <a href="https://i.imgur.com/5LJDp9v.png"><img class="tutorial-img" src="https://i.imgur.com/5LJDp9v.png" title="source: imgur.com" /></a>

 First, this line of the stack trace will tell you what specific line caused the runtime error.
 In the above example, the error was encountered in line 30 of `lib/bottles.rb`.
 This line will also provide a brief explanation of the error, as well as the name of error, (in this case, [`NameError`](https://ruby-doc.org/core-2.6/NameError.html)).
 And yes, Ruby [errors](https://ruby-doc.org/core-2.6/Exception.html) are *also* objects.

-And there you have it.
+Well, there you have it.
 The stack trace really is that simple.
 At this point, you know where in your code the exception is being raised, and you know the kind of error you're dealing with.
 You might even know what fixes need to be implemented.

 What if you don't know?
 Enter a simple technique known as...